pongdanny/stack-fm/README.md

 # stack-fm

-Made with React, stack-fm is an app for all music fans!
+Made with React, stack-fm is a music directory for hip hop music fans!

 Other technologies used are Redux, Express and Postgres